 - Expose people and property to hazards associated with the use, storage, transport, and disposal of hazardous materials where the risk of such exposure could not be reduced through implementation of Federal, State, and local laws and regulations; - Expose people and property to risks associated with wildland fires where such risks could not be reduced through implementation of proper fuel management techniques, buffers and landscape setbacks, structural design features, and emergency access; or - Expose people to safety hazards as a result of former on-site mining operations. - a-c.
-Hazardous Materials: The project would not involve the routine transportation, use, or disposal of hazardous materials such as construction materials, paints, fuels, landscaping materials, and household cleaning supplies.
-Future construction may involve some hazardous materials temporarily but on a small scale and therefore impacts would be less than significant. - d.
+Hazardous Materials: The tentative parcel map project would not involve the routine transportation, use, or disposal of hazardous materials such as construction materials, paints, fuels, landscaping materials, and household cleaning supplies.
+Any future construction may involve some hazardous materials temporarily but this is considered to be small scale.
+Impacts would be less than significant. - d.
 Hazardous Sites: The project site is not included on a list of or near any hazardous materials sites pursuant to Government Code section 65962.5 (DTSC, 2015).
 There would be no impact. - e-f.
-Aircraft Hazards, Private Airstrips: As shown on the El Dorado County Zoning Map, the project is located within an Airport Safety District combining zone and directly adjacent to a private airstrip the Cameron Park Airport.
-The Cameron Park Airport has been actively involved in the review of the design of the proposed project.
-Additionally, the applicants have submitted an application to the Federal Aviation Administration (FAA) for an official Determination of No Hazard to Air Navigation (which was previously approved by the FAA on 08/24/2007 for original permit, DR95-0004-S, approved 05/24/2005).
-Lighting associated with the project will be minimal and designed to be shielded downwards.
-All lighting would be on the building with no freestanding signage.
-As suggested by the Cameron Park Airport at a project meeting on March 10, 2020, colored lights to be approved by the airport may be installed on the buildings for added safety to approaching aircraft overhead.
-The project has been designed to have fencing along the property line adjacent to the runway with a locked gate.
-There would be no public access.
-It would be for emergency access only.
-The project has been designed to minimize lighting and to maintain a safe building height.
-Impacts would be less than significant. - g.
-Emergency Plan: The project was reviewed by the Long Range Planning Division and the Transportation Division for traffic and circulation.
+Aircraft Hazards, Private Airstrips: As shown on the El Dorado County Zoning Map, the project is not located within an Airport Safety District combining zone or near a public airport or private airstrip.
+There would be no impact. - g.
+Emergency Plan: The project was reviewed by the Long Range Planning and the County Transportation Department for traffic and circulation.
+The Traffic Impact Study (TIS) Initial Determination were both waived and no further transportation studies are required.
 The proposed project would not impair implementation of any emergency response plan or emergency evacuation plan.
 Impacts would be less than significant. - h.
-Wildfire Hazards: The project site is in an area of high fire hazard for wildland fire pursuant to Figure 5.8-4 of the 2004 General Plan Draft EIR.
-The El Dorado County General Plan Safety Element precludes development in areas of high wildland fire hazard unless such development can be adequately protected from wildland fire hazards as demonstrated in a Fire Safe Plan prepared by a Registered Professional

-Forester (RPF) and approved by the local fire Protection District and/or California Department of Forestry and Fire Protection.
-The Cameron Park Fire Department in cooperation with the California Department of Forestry and Fire Protection (CAL FIRE) reviewed the project and provided conditions to ensure safety from fire on the project site and within the project vicinity.
-The conditions have been incorporated into the project therefore potential impacts from wildfire hazards would be less than significant.
+Wildfire Hazards: The project site is in an area of high fire hazard for wildland fire pursuant to Figure 5.8-4 of the 2004 General Plan Draft Environmental Impact Report (EIR).
+The El Dorado County General Plan Safety Element precludes development in areas of high wildland fire hazard unless such development can be adequately protected from wildland fire hazards as demonstrated in a Fire Safe Plan prepared by a Registered Professional Forester (RPF) and approved by the local fire Protection District and/or California Department of Forestry and Fire Protection.
+The Pioneer Fire Protection District and the El Dorado County Fire Protection District reviewed the project but did not provide comments or conditions.
+Standard conditions have been incorporated to ensure compliance with applicable Fire Safe Regulations which would apply to any future residential development and would be reviewed at time of building permit submittal.
+Impacts would be less than significant.